Engineers are in demand and over the next few years there will be 1.82 million vacancies that require engineering skills

 Other large companies who recruit engineers include:

-Graduates entering the engineering and manufacturing sector can expect:
+Graduates entering the engineering and manufacturing sector can expect to:

 Other growth areas include: renewable energy; finding sustainable ways to grow food, build houses and travel; and advances in medical technology for an ageing population.
 There is also an increasing need for research and development into use of automation and robotics to perform functions for us.